Dračí Historie: Release

-Critical reception
+Reception

 The game received mostly positive reviews from critics in 1995.
 The lowest rating was 60% from Score, while the highest was 92% from Riki.

 A review on Freegame.cz written in 2006 commented that the technical processing still held up.
 Tiscali.cz said that while the game was disappointing, it was nevertheless a turning point for the Czech game scene.
 Gry Online felt the game was humorous and targeted at children.
 Databaze-her.cz thought the title had pleasant cartoon graphics and humorous dialogues.
 In 2006, Bonusweb gave the game a rating of 80%, commenting that it had lost virtually nothing of its attractiveness.
 FreeHry.cz described it as a "true nostalgic memory of old good adventures".
 In 2010, Root.cz deemed it a blast from the past, yet still fun to play.

 The game sold 7,000 copies in 1995, one of the best-selling Czech games at the time.
 Between 1995 and 1999, approximately 10 to 15 thousand official copies were sold.